TABLE OF CONTENTS

 19. Cottage cheese and berries

 If dairy is tolerated, full-fat cottage cheese is a great source of healthy fat and is also a high-protein snack.
 Top it with a few berries for added antioxidants.
+Together, they make for a sweet and nutritious snack option.

 20. Protein-rich snack box